The Hare family are important in the history of Chalfont St Giles because they owned the Vache estate and Manor for 43 years from 1734 to 1777.

 Robert, who now owned the Vache, Herstmonceux, and lands in Berks, Bucks, Suffolk and Norfolk, was appointed a Prebendary Canon of Winchester Cathedral.

-Robert(1) Hare was now probably keen and probably also pushed by his wife to sell the Vache having just inherited Herstmonceux Castle in Sussex and which was much closer to Winchester Cathedral and more prestigious.
+Robert(1) Hare was now probably keen, and also probably pushed by his wife to sell the Vache having just inherited Herstmonceux Castle in Sussex and which was much closer to Winchester Cathedral and more prestigious.

 After the sale of Pollards Wood there was no further link by any of the Hare family with Chalfont St Giles except that Robert(1) who died in 1797 was buried in the family vault.